Communism in India

-Communism in India has existed as a social or political ideology as well as a political movement since at least as early as the 1920s.
+Communism in India has existed as a social or political ideology as well as a political movement since the 1920s.
 In its early years, communist ideology was harshly suppressed through legal prohibitions and criminal prosecutions.
 Eventually, communist parties became ensconced in national party politics, sprouting several political offshoots.

 Early history of communism in India

-Following the October Revolution, Bipin Chandra Pal and Bal Gangadhar Tilak were amongst the prominent Indians who expressed their admiration of Lenin and the new rulers in Russia.
+Following the October Revolution, Bipin Chandra Pal and Bal Gangadhar Tilak were amongst the prominent Indians who expressed their admiration of Lenin and the new rulers in the USSR, now Russia.
 Abdul Sattar Khairi and Abdul Zabbar Khairi went to Moscow, immediately on hearing about the revolution.
 In Moscow, they met Lenin and conveyed their greetings to him.
 The Russian Revolution also affected émigré Indian revolutionaries, such as the Ghadar Party in North America.
 The Khilafat movement contributed to the emergence of early Indian communism.
 Many Indian Muslims left India to join the defence of the Caliphate.
 Several of them became communists whilst visiting Soviet territory.
 Some Hindus also joined the Muslim muhajirs in the travels to the Soviet areas.
 The colonial authorities were clearly disturbed by the growing influence of Bolshevik sympathies in India.
 A first counter-move was the issuing of a fatwa, urging Muslims to reject communism.
 The Home Department established a special branch to monitor the communist influence.
 Customs were ordered to check the imports of Marxist literature to India.
 A great number of anti-communist propaganda publications were published.

 The First World War was accompanied with a rapid increase of industries in India, resulting in a growth of an industrial proletariat.
 At the same time prices of essential commodities increased.
 These were factors that contributed to the buildup of the Indian trade union movement.
 Unions were formed in the urban centres across India, and strikes were organised.
 In 1920, the All India Trade Union Congress was founded.
 S. A. Dange of Bombay published a pamphlet in 1921 titled Gandhi Vs. Lenin, a comparative study of the approaches of both the leaders with Lenin coming out as better of the two.
 Together with Ranchoddas Bhavan Lotvala, a local mill-owner, a library of Marxist Literature was set up and publishing of translations of Marxist classics began.
 In 1922, with Lotvala's help, Dange launched the English weekly, Socialist, the first Indian Marxist journal.